enkidevs/curriculum/git/workflow/help/modifying-a-previous-commit.md

 ```
 $ git commit -m "my commit"
 ```
-If you forgot to add some changes, you can stage them normally:
+If you forgot to add some changes, you could stage them normally:
 ```
 $ git add path/to/my/new/file.txt
 ```